hazybluedot/jekyll-html-hook/readme.md

 As an an example of how you might daemonize the app and worker, an example Supervisor configuration file [is in the `scripts` folder](https://github.com/datamade/jekyll-html-hook/blob/master/scripts/supervisor_conf.example).

+## Run in production

+For production-like environments we need something a little more robust than running the app and worker manually.
+Files in `etc` contain templates for systemd services that will start the main app via gunicorn and the worker process.
+For convenience `install.sh` is provided which will write the files to the appropriate system directories.
+Be sure to edit `install.sh` first to set the three variables appropriately:

+- `LOGPATH` The path to the logging directory.
+It should be writable by the user the service will run as.
+- `VENV_BIN` The path to the virtual environment `bin` directory.
+Python and gunicorn will be run from this location.

 ## Other random stuff